 Michael Green Interviews...
 James Cooper

-Here I do a Q & A with singer songwriter James Cooper.
-He talks about his experience in music.
+Originally posted on April 10th 2019 here is a Q & A with singer-songwriter James Cooper.
+He talked about his experience in music.

 Where did it all start getting into music?